Is Someone Using Your Identity?

 7. Suspicious emails and text messages

 A flurry of strange emails doesn't necessarily mean your inbox has been hacked.
 But it's still a cause for concern.
 Your email address and phone number are often compromised whenever data breaches occur.
-Comparitech found that 49% of U.S. companies experienced a data breach in 2021.
+Leaked email addresses further compound phishing — social engineering was implicated in 20% of all data breaches in 2022 [*].

 Given how widespread this problem has become, you might get notifications about new accounts created in your name, or flagged transactions from your bank or credit card.